 about Nooshin Rostami:

-Nooshin Rostami is a New York-based interdisciplinary artist and educator.
-She was born in Shahroud and raised in Tehran, Iran.
+Nooshin Rostami (b.
+Shahroud, Iran) is a Brooklyn, New York-based interdisciplinary artist and educator.
 Rostami received her MFA from Brooklyn College (CUNY) in 2011.
 She has widely exhibited and presented her work in solo and group settings in the United States, Iran, India, Italy, Spain, Germany, Austria, and Canada.
 Rostami’s work has been featured in a number of publications such as Baumtestquarterly, Jadaliyya and Ajam Media Collective.
-Her research interests pertain to politics of geography, identity, and gender.
-In her work, she embodies themes often inspired by personal narratives through mediums of performance, installation, drawing, and painting.
-Rostami currently lives and works in Brooklyn, N Y.
+Her research interests pertain to system development, and politics of geography, identity, and gender.
+In her work, she embodies themes often inspired by personal narratives through mediums of performance, installation, sculpture, drawing, and painting.

 about the work:

 The core of my practice navigates two distinct states of solid and fluid.
 I work with controlled systems of structures using varied materials and processes.
 Their construction brings a series of mutable and spontaneous gestures that negotiate the relationship between stability and uncertainty.
 The mechanical part of my work is often expressed through geometric forms where I measure tangible and abstract spaces.
 This geometry is liquified and broken down by uncontrollable and fluid means such as light, reflection, movement, and negative space.

 Through a multitude of techniques and mediums, I investigate bygone days of growing up in Iran, immigration to the United States and navigating exile.
 In an attempt to decipher my diasporic identity, I am driven to reexamine my upbringing, speculate on possible futures, and seek a fleeting balance within this complex state of in-betweenness.